 What is stake restriction?

-Stake restriction is when a bookmaker limits the maximum stake you can place on specific bets or your account overall.
-Most UK sportsbooks reserve the right to restrict stakes on accounts they identify as consistently winning or following value-hunting strategies.
-The practice is controversial but widespread and is not specific to any single operator.
 For recreational punters, stake restriction is rarely an issue.
-For serious bettors, it's a structural feature of the UK market and part of why holding multiple accounts and using betting exchanges (which don't restrict in the same way) is a common approach.
+For serious bettors it's a structural feature of the UK market.
+It's also part of why holding multiple accounts and using betting exchanges (which don't restrict in the same way) is a common approach.

 Frequently asked